Home maintenance log and record keeping for homeowners

 TaskNotes

 HVAC tune-upSchedule in fall for heat, spring for AC.
-Log the technician's name — you want the same one back.
+Log the technician's name so you can request the same one next year.

 Clean guttersSpring and fall if you have trees overhead.
 Log it so you can spot the year you skipped it when the fascia starts rotting.